The Real Food Campaign

 Student Essay Competition

-In our 13th year of running, the BHMA is calling all medical and nursing students to submit their essays on the title:
+In our 13th year of running, the BHMA is calling all medical, nursing and other healthcare students to submit their essays on the title:

 “Is food the foundation for good health?”